dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/auxiliary-api/DCEFrame.md

 ## imageData

-Store the buffered frame data in NSData.
+The property that stores the pixel data of the image.

 ```objectivec
 NSData* buffer